Name of Event

 Start Date:

-Traditionally, the celebrations would open with a reenactment of the first arrival on dories along with lively drumming and singing.
-Following this would include a parade, the Miss Garifuna Pageant, and cultural presentations involving food, drinks, dances and art exhibitions.
+Traditionally, the celebrations would open with a reenactment of the first arrival on dories along with live drumming and singing.
+Following this would include a parade, the Miss Garifuna Pageant, and cultural presentations involving food, drinks, dances, and art exhibitions.
 Garifuna Settlement Day is an important day for the country to honor and commemorate the historical and cultural importance of the Garifuna community.

 Start Date: